Experience the magic of Kildare’s Greenway route by bike or on foot

 The Royal Canal Greenway has emerged as a real jewel in the crown of Kildare’s tourism offering since it officially opening in March of 2021.
 The 130km stretch offers cyclists the change to spin all the way to Longford from a start point in lovely Maynooth.

-National Bike Week is upon us all this week, so if you’re had getting down to Maynooth for a spin on your bucket list this summer – you’ve timed it perfectly.
+If you’re had getting down to Maynooth for a spin on your bucket list this summer – with the long bright days, you’ve timed it perfectly.

 With routes to both Kilcock and Enfield that are both shorter distances at 6km and 18km respectively, with the latter being a perfect choice if you’re looking to bring the whole family out for a short cycle and take in some lovely scenery at the same time.